University and Myers School of Art Policies

 Myers After Hours Access Policy

 Use of access to studios outside of designated hours is a privilege afforded to the Myers School of Art students.
-After-hours access must be requested in the Myers Main Office, Folk 103.
-Activation takes 2448 hours and must be requested at the beginning of each new semester, as access is deactivated upon conclusion of a given term.
+After-hours access can be requested by scanning the QR code in the Myers Front Office, Folk 103, or by clicking the link to the form below.
+Activation takes 24–48 hours and must be requested at the beginning of each new semester, as access is deactivated upon conclusion of a given term.

 • Swipe access will be available 5 am–12 am (midnight) only.